On the possibility of differential-algebraic elimination of the spinor field from the Maxwell--Dirac electrodynamics: Evidence for the possibility of eliminating the spinor field from the Maxwell--Dirac electrodynamics

-First, the Cauchy problem is posed, then prolongations of the equations are computed by derivation.
+The strategy used in this work is as follows.
+First, we pose the Cauchy problem and compute prolongations of the equations by derivation.
+Ideally, one would like to express the spinor components and their derivatives directly in terms of the components of the electromagnetic field and their derivatives.
+However, solving the resulting large system of polynomial equations does not appear to be feasible in practice.

-Ideally, spinor components and their derivatives should be expressed via the components of the electromagnetic field and their derivatives, but solution of such a large system of polynomial equations does not look feasible.
+We therefore proceed indirectly.
+A particular truncated power-series solution is constructed.
+It is specified by the values of derivatives of the real dependent variables, i.e., the components of the spinor and electromagnetic fields, at a fixed point.
+Some of these derivatives are chosen randomly as rational-valued initial data, while the remaining derivatives are determined from the Maxwell--Dirac equations and their prolongations.
+The truncated series is an approximation to the solution, but it is a part of an infinite series that is a precise solution, so the truncated series provides complete information on the derivatives of up to a certain order.

-Therefore, a particular truncated power series solution of the problem is built.
-This solution is defined by derivatives of the real dependent variables (components of the spinor and electromagnetic fields) in a certain point.
-Some of these derivatives are chosen randomly as the (rational-valued) initial conditions, and the other derivatives are determined from the equations of the Maxwell-Dirac equations and their prolongations.
+Next, we linearize the Maxwell--Dirac equations and their prolongations about this particular solution.
+We then consider the resulting linear system for the variations of the spinor components and their derivatives, while the components of the electromagnetic field and their derivatives are fixed at the values provided by the particular solution.
+We thus investigate solutions that are infinitesimally close to the chosen power series.

-Then we linearize the Maxwell-Dirac equations and their prolongations and seek a solution of the system of linear equations for the variations of the spinor components and their derivatives (the components of the electromagnetic field and their derivatives are the fixed values from the particular solution).
+The linearized system always has the trivial solution.
+If we can show that the variation of the spinor component $\psi_\alpha$ is uniquely determined, then the corresponding value $\psi_\alpha$ in the particular solution is isolated.
+This would strongly suggest that, generically, the values of the electromagnetic field and their derivatives uniquely determine $\psi_\alpha$ at any point.

-One of the solutions of the linearized system is trivial.
-If we can prove that the system determines $\psi_\alpha$ unambiguously, that would mean that the particular solution for $\psi_\alpha$ is isolated.
-That would strongly indicate that, generally, values of the components of the electromagnetic field and their derivatives unambiguously determine $\psi_\alpha$ in any point.
+After fixing the gauge, one obtains a system of partial differential equations (PDE) for eleven real dependent variables: